goodvibes2/IngAusOfxFixWin/README.md

-IngAusOfxFix is an application to automate the repetitive task of editing the file of bank transactions downloaded in OFX format from bank ING Australia so that they may be imported to GnuCash.
+IngAusOfxFix is an application to automate the repetitive task of editing the file of bank transactions downloaded in OFX format from bank ING Australia so that they may be imported into GnuCash.

 This application corrects 2 problems in the downloaded .ofx file:
   1. Add missing BANKACCTFROM xml entity before BANKTRANLIST.